 Explore Año Nuevo with a Docent Naturalist

 The park offers guided walks lead by volunteer docent naturalist to see the elephant seals in their natural habitat inside the Natural Preserve.
 In addition, walks focused on the coastal geology and history are also provided throughout the year.
 Año Nuevo docents go through extensive training and are highly knowledgeable in the natural and cultural history of the park.
-These walks begin December 15 and continue every day until March 31 with exceptions on December 25 (Christmas) and January 30 & 31 for an annual fundraising event, Seal Adventure.
+These walks begin December 15 and continue every day until March 31 with exceptions on December 25 (Christmas) and the last weekend in January for an annual fundraising event, Seal Adventure.
 To view the seals during this period, you must be on a guided walk.